UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 #### width

-Gets the GL window width
+Gets the GL window width.

 #### height

-Gets the GL window height
+Gets the GL window height.

+#### clear_color

+Returns and sets the background color.